jzl0166/NLIDB/README.md

 ## How to use

 Since data has been preprocessed and stored in numpy files.
-You can either omit first two steps or rebuild dataset.
+You can either omit first two steps go straight to train/load model or rebuild dataset.
 - Set PATH (optional)

       export WIKI_PATH={PATH to WikiSQL}